xaravind/k8s-resources/k8s.md

 Currently, we build container images with Docker but run them using Kubernetes (K8s).
 Kubernetes is responsible for running containers, managing network connectivity, handling volume mounts, and ensuring better orchestration and scalability.

 ---
+## Kubernetes

+Kubernetes is an open-source container orachestration platform for automating the deployment, scaling and management of containers or pods.

+The advantage of k8s over docker is the ability to run **container apps** distributed across multiple VMs.

 ## Kubernetes Architecture Overview